abbioinfo/runPOISED/README.md

 ![plot](./_img/F1scorePerPOISEDSample.png)

-Whereas, for cell type specific F1 score, the plot should look like this
+Here each dot represent F1 score (expected vs observed labels) for each sample in POISED dataset we evaluated (n=20).
+Similarly, for each cell type, F1 score per sample should look like this

 ![plot](./_img/F1scorePerCellTypePOISED.png)